chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Type of Question.md

 ---
 Effective communication relies on a variety of question types, each serving a specific purpose.

-> All question start with a interrogative pronoun or interrogative adverb(Why,Which, When, Where, How ) which is a pronoun used to ask a question example being
+> All question start with a interrogative pronoun or interrogative adverb(*Why, Which, When, Where, How*) which is a pronoun used to ask a question example being

 Here's an overview of different question types and their applications: